Short-term study visa

 You will instead need to secure a short-term study visa for every visit to the University, throughout the duration of your course.

-There are risks associated with doing this, which should be carefully considered:
+There are risks and limitations associated with doing this, which should be carefully considered:

 - For most nationalities, you will have to pay a visa application fee for each visit.